keyboardmedicNL/Twitchgoinglive/Readme.md

 included are a local webserver for monitoring purposes and a post script that can talk to a remote monitoring server (both can be disabled by leaving their url entry empty) aswell as a method to post log messages to a discord webhook for remote monitoring.

 # how to use
+1. install python on your system from the python website https://www.python.org/downloads/
-1. make a config folder and place a config.json in the folder
+2. make a config folder and place a config.json in the folder
-2. in the config add the following code:
+3. in the config add the following code:
 ```
 {
     "twitchClientId": "Twitch api id",